orthanc-team/orthanc-auth-service/README.md

 ```
 - once the users clicks on this link, the `orthanc-share-landing` will check the token validity and redirect the browser
   to the Stone Viewer
-- once the Viewer tries to access the study, the authorization plugin will issue a request to `orthanc-token-service` to validate the token.
+- once the Viewer tries to access the study, the authorization plugin will issue a request to `orthanc-auth-service` to validate the token.
-  Since `orthanc-token-service` is the only one to know the secret key, it is able to validate the token to grant access to this particular study.
+  Since `orthanc-auth-service` is the only one to know the secret key, it is able to validate the token to grant access to this particular study.

-- sample request issued to `orthanc-token-service` to validate a token
+- sample request issued to `orthanc-auth-service` to validate a token
 ```bash
 curl -X POST http://localhost:8000/tokens/validate -H 'token: eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpZCI6InRvdG8iLCJyZXNvdXJjZXMiOlt7ImRpY29tX3VpZCI6IjEuMiIsIm9ydGhhbmNfaWQiOm51bGwsInVybCI6bnVsbCwibGV2ZWwiOiJzdHVkeSJ9XSwidHlwZSI6InN0b25lLXZpZXdlci1wdWJsaWNhdGlvbiIsImV4cGlyYXRpb25fZGF0ZSI6IjIwMjYtMTItMzFUMTE6MDA6MDArMDA6MDAifQ.RlB9x56eQSaJNt3t4hDxAHdM7BhBbah5CWWBBZQf7x0' \
   -H 'Content-Type: application/json' \